Scott Newman (politician)

-Scott J. Newman (born January 14, 1947) is a Minnesota attorney and Republican member of the Minnesota Senate.
-He represents Senate District 18, which includes portions of McLeod, Meeker, Sibley and Wright counties just west of the Twin Cities metropolitan area.
-He is a former member of the Minnesota House of Representatives and was the Republican nominee for attorney general in the 2014 election.
+Scott J. Newman (born January 14, 1947) is an American attorney and former Republican member of the Minnesota Senate.
+He represented Senate District 18, which includes portions of McLeod, Meeker, Sibley and Wright counties just west of the Twin Cities metropolitan area.
+He is also a former member of the Minnesota House of Representatives and was the Republican nominee for attorney general in the 2014 election.

 Early life, education, and career

 Newman graduated from Minnesota State University, Mankato in Mankato, receiving his B.A. in history and political science.
 He later earned his J.D. from William Mitchell College of Law in Saint Paul.

 He previously worked as a deputy sheriff in Hennepin County, as a public defender, and as an administrative law judge.

 Newman ran unsuccessfully as the Republican party endorsed candidate for the 1st Judicial District Court Judge in the 2006 election.

 Minnesota House of Representatives

 Newman served in the Minnesota House of Representatives from 2004 to 2007, running in a 2003 special election after Rep. Tony Kielkucki resigned to accept an appointment as a deputy secretary of state.
 While in the House, he served on the Education Finance, the Education Policy, the Governmental Operations and Veterans Affairs Policy, the State Government Finance, the Ethics, the Public Safety Policy and Finance, and the Transportation committees.